maikusobu/ShopMaikusobu/README.md

 - Users can update their profile information, such as avatar, payment method and shipping address.
 - Users can view their order history and track the status of their orders.
 - Users can rate and review the products they purchased using a star rating system and a text box.
 They can also edit or delete their reviews at any time (ongoing).
 - Users can chat with other users who have reviewed the products they are interested in.
-This allows them to exchange opinions, feedback, and tips about the products (ongoing).
+This allows them to exchange opinions, feedback, and tips about the products.
 - Users can also contact the shop owner or the customer service team through a contact form that verifies their identity and sends them a confirmation email.
 - Users can receive notifications and updates about their orders, products, and chats via email (ongoing).
-- The application handles user authentication and authorization using JWT tokens.
+- The application handles user authentication and authorization using JWT tokens
-- (Incomming Features....)

 ## 🖨️ Technologies <a name="technologies"></a>